jkimthu/growing-up/README.md

 ## 1. IMAGE ANALYSIS & PROCESSING PIPELINE

-To extract a functiona dataset from raw .nd2 files:
+To extract a functional dataset from raw .nd2 files:

-1. Particle identification and tracking with...
-ND2Proc_XY.m
+1. ND2Proc_XY.m
+	- identifies and tracks particles from raw .nd2 image files
+	- folder: Image_analysis&processing
-2. Quality control with...                        dataTrimmer_revised.m
+2. dataTrimmer_revised.m
+	- removes erroneous tracked particles to limit dataset to single cells
+	- folder: Image_analysis&processing

+Visualize tracking parameters and/or growth rate folder titled "visualized_tracking":

+3. dynamicOutlines_width.m
-3. Visualize tracking with...					dynamicOutlines_width.m  (overlays ellipse with dif colors 																		     based on width)
+	- overlays an ellipse (from particle tracking) with dif colors based on parameter of interest
+	- folder: visualized_tracking

-4. Calculate growth rate with...                  calculateGrowthRate.m  (a function)
+4. calculateGrowthRate.m
+	- calculate growth rate in a variety of methods, we used log2 in this study
+	- folder: functions
+5. visualizeGrowthRate.m
-5. Visualize growth rate over time...             visualizeGrowthRate.m  (for example of above func in use)
+	- plots growth rate over time
+	- folder: main

 ## 2. MAIN FIGURES

+Scripts used to generate each Figure are organized within Figure specific folder:

 ## Figure 1
 1. 1C  normalized fluorescein signal from cell imaging position